 You can fill out a Fillable RSRT Enrollment Form 2018 with your teacher/librarian, or complete the Online enrollment application.

 What are the Prizes and how do we earn them?

 At each interval of 10 books read, students are awarded prizes as soon as possible from a number of donors, including Round Table Pizza, Ice Cream Social, Papa Murphy’s, Half Price Books and more!
 We encourage children to participate throughout the entire school year.
-Our Grand Prize is awarded at the end of the school year and includes: A backpack full of books, a personalized celebrity style READ poster with their favorite book, an achievement medal awarded by our Board of Directors and other exciting goodies!
+Our Grand Prize is awarded at the end of the school year and includes: A backpack of books, a personalized celebrity style READ poster with their favorite book, an achievement medal awarded by our Board of Directors and other exciting goodies!